videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 Boolean values are named after George Boole, the inventor of what is now called boolean algebra.
 In his work, he created a representation of complex systems using simple rules where the outcome was either true or false.

-In computer programming, these values, the keywords true and false, are called Boolean values because they represent either 1 or 0.
+In computer programming, these values, the keywords `true` and `false`, are called Boolean values because they represent either 1 or 0.
 These are the outcomes of any conditional testing (covered later in this chapter) and can also be stored in variables as well.

 ```ink
 VAR proof = true